 Revision Guide for IGCSE French exam

 Many students struggle with the same problem: how to do and where to begin with a language subject revision.
 Reviewing science subjects are more straight forward -- memorising laws and equations, finishing up the exercises and drills in your book and workbook, making your own key notes then revise them … How about a language subject?
-The ideal way is to find a tutor who can lead your revision journey, correcting your mistakes etc. However, it doesn’t necessarily mean that there is nothing that you can do.
+The ideal way is to find a tutor who can lead your revision journey, correcting your mistakes etc. However, it doesn’t necessarily mean that there is nothing that you can do and not everyone can afford private French lessons.
 The following is one of the tips on how to do a great revision on a certain aspect.

 1. Choose an exam topic like healthy lifestyle, natural environment or tourism